equinor/ops-actions/docs/best-practices.md

       runs-on: ubuntu-24.04
   ```

   This ensures that all jobs are executed on a runner that includes the required software by default.
+  **Please note: While a specific runner version ensures a consistent environment, some pre-installed packages may still be updated over time to address bugs or other issues.
+As a result, the exact package versions may vary.**

 - Workflows that run [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/) commands should declare the following top level environment variable to disable output from Azure CLI commands by default: